honzasp/dort/doc/Architecture.md

 - `TriangleShapePrimitive` -- corresponds to a single triangle in a triangle mesh (with the mesh data stored in a `Mesh` structure on side) and a reference to a `Material`.
-This representation is much more effective than a `ShapePrimitive` with a `TriangleShape`, because it does not store any transformation (the mesh is assumed to have been correctly transformed before).
+This representation is much more efficient than a `ShapePrimitive` with a `TriangleShape`, because it does not store any transformation (the mesh is assumed to have been correctly transformed before).